And Finally, a Double Whammy of Ol’ Thyme Proportions

 Well, it’s been a fine few weeks worth of remembering back when people would ask me real, earnest, hardworking questions and I’d deliver a stalwart and epiphonical retort.
 But as all good things that have come to an end, this good thing must come to an end.
 Instead of fading away like some final chorus of a Michael Jackson song on your local Top 40 Sunday afternoon countdown, though, I thought I’d bang out with an explosive sounding fireball and give you a Two for Thursday.

 I have a problem for your problem page.
 I have an important deadline to meet at work on Wednesday.
 I have completely lost the file containing the work I have done and the work I need to finish before Wed.

 How do you suggest I blag my way out of this one?

 Well, Q-diddy, I see your dilemma.
-I thought about this long and hard trying to determine what the bet possible solution would be for you.
+I thought about this long and hard trying to determine what the best possible solution would be for you.
 And then suddenly it was Wednesday and whatever answer I give you is too late anyway.
-So I guess the moral to this story is “If something seems really hard, just keeping putting it, and then it will be over in one way or another.”
+So I guess the moral to this story is “If something seems really hard, just keeping putting it off, and then it will be over in one way or another.”

 And now on to our second question:

 is asking you a question like this good enough. it doesn’t seem as fun. but when i use your link i’m taken to this computer’s Outlook Express which my aunt uses and peruses and i don’t want her to wonder what i’m doing when she’s gone.

 Can you make it so that we stay at your site, or will you if this becomes popular.
 Slacking at Work, PA